-Two examples of programs that have provided federal funding toward SAF research and development (R&D) are led by FAA in coordination with other governmental, university and private entities.
-The first, is the above-noted ASCENT program.
+Two examples of programs that have provided federal funding for SAF research and development (R&D) are led by the FAA in coordination with other government, university and private entities.
+The first is the above-noted ASCENT program.
 The second is the Continuous Lower Energy, Emissions & Noise or "CLEEN" program, which is a public-private partnership focused on near-to-medium term aircraft engine and technology breakthroughs for lower emissions and noise, enhanced energy efficiency and aviation alternative fuels.

 In another example, the U.S. Department of Agriculture (USDA) has invested hundreds of millions of dollars to accelerate research through its Biomass Research and Development Initiative (BRDI) on bioenergy feedstock crops and conversion processes to support various types of fuel, including SAF.
 USDA's involvement in SAF R&D work, a significant portion of which has been coordinated through the Farm-to-Fly initiatives and CAAFI, aims to boost feedstock availability to reduce carbon emissions from fuel while providing economic support to rural communities.
-BRDI is authorized in the Energy Title of the "Farm Bill," the most recent version of which is the Agricultural Improvement Act of 2018.
-Unfortunately, however, funding is threatened for this and other Energy Title programs, necessitating ongoing advocacy in support of this program.
+BRDI is authorized in the Energy Title of the "Farm Bill," the most recent version of which is the Agriculture Improvement

+Act of 2018.
+Unfortunately, however, funding is threatened for this and other Energy Title programs, necessitating ongoing advocacy in support of the program.

-In addition, several federal agencies collaborated in creating the Federal Alternative Jet Fuel Research and Development Strategy (2016), which included significant input by stakeholders across the SAF value chain.
-Ongoing work in support of that strategy is coordinated through DOE's Bioenergy Technologies Office (BETO), whose mission is to support R&D of new technologies and processes for biofuels, including SAF.
+In addition, several federal agencies collaborated in creating the Federal Alternative Jet Fuels Research and Development Strategy (2016), which included significant input by stakeholders across the SAF value chain.
+Ongoing work in support of the strategy is coordinated through the U.S. Department of Energy's (DOE) Bioenergy Technologies Office, whose mission is to support R&D of new technologies and processes for biofuels, including SAF.